 Toll revenue is recognized at the time each vehicle passes through the toll plaza.
+Violation revenue is recognized upon receipt of payment.
 Development impact fees are earned when building permits are issued and funds are collected by the member agencies.
 Other revenue is recognized when earned.